giacomo-monni/Smart-Plant/SmartPlantServer/DATABASE.md

    - *need_water* indicates if the plant needed water after the measurements
    - *soil_moisture_value* is the soil moisture measurement
    - *soil_threshold* is the threshold of soil moisture decided by the user for their plant
+   - *soil_max* is the maximum soil moisture threshold, used to figure out the water excess
     - *temperature_range* is the range of temperature decided by the user for their plant
       - *min* indicates the minimum temperature of the range
       - *max* indicates the maximum temperature of the range